Dunttus/AI-Project/install/README.md

 "11/Apr/2020/10:13:18" "192.168.10.61" "200" "12" "157" "GET" "/index.html/?hello" "HTTP/1.1"
 ```
 ### Log format: Apache2 access.log formatting
 Simplest way to use Apache2 logs in Machine learning model is to reformat logs directly from Apache2.
-Open settings file from /etc/apache2/apache2.conf, log formats for access.log and other_vhost_access.log are located on lines 212-213 change it to mach new format as show in picture below.
+Open settings file from /etc/apache2/apache2.conf, log formats for access.log and other_vhost_access.log are located on lines 212-213 change it to match new format as show in picture below.
 \
 ![Log formats](./img/install_pic_1.png)
 \
-A) /var/log/apache2/other_vhosts_access.log – These logs are used for virtual host page.
+A) /var/log/apache2/other_vhosts_access.log – These logs are used for virtual host page. \
 B) /var/log/apache2/access.log – These are for Apache2 default page logs.
 \
 Log formats: